richardbvh/global-health-data-analysis/README.md

-# Global Health Data Analysis
+# Global Health SDG3 Analysis

-This project analyses global health indicators related to the United Nations Sustainable Development Goal 3 (SDG 3): ensuring healthy lives and promoting well-being for all.
+This project explores global health outcomes related to **United Nations Sustainable Development Goal 3 (SDG 3)**, which focuses on ensuring healthy lives and promoting well-being for all.

-The project examines how factors such as food insecurity, food prices, and government health expenditure influence health outcomes across multiple countries.
-It combines data preparation, exploratory data analysis, regression modelling, and clustering techniques to identify patterns and generate insights from global health data.
+Using multi-country datasets on **food affordability, food insecurity, health expenditure, life expectancy, maternal mortality, and overall health achievement**, this project applies **data cleaning, exploratory data analysis, regression modelling, and clustering techniques** to identify patterns and generate insights into health performance across countries.

+## Project Context

+This project was completed as part of an academic data analytics project at the **University of Tasmania**.

+My contribution included:
+- data cleaning and preprocessing
+- dataset integration and transformation
+- exploratory data analysis and visualisation
+- regression modelling and forecasting
+- clustering analysis using unsupervised learning
+- notebook development and result interpretation

 ## Project Objective

-The main objective of this project is to understand why some countries achieve better health outcomes than others and to explore how health indicators may change in the future.
+The objective of this project is to understand why some countries achieve better health outcomes than others and to explore how selected health indicators may change over time.

-This was done by analysing multiple global datasets covering food affordability, food insecurity, health expenditure, life expectancy, maternal mortality, and overall health achievement levels.
+The analysis focuses on the relationship between:
+- food insecurity and health outcomes
+- food affordability and health performance
+- government health expenditure and life expectancy
+- government health expenditure and maternal mortality
+- country-level health indicator patterns across time

-## Problem Statement
+## Key Questions

-Many countries face significant challenges in achieving strong health outcomes for their populations.
-These outcomes are influenced by multiple interconnected factors, including access to nutritious food, affordability of healthy diets, public health investment, and broader health indicators.

 This project addresses the following questions: